AyhamJo7/Smart_Scraper/README.md

 An intelligent web scraping framework that combines modern scraping techniques with AI-powered analysis and adaptive parsing.

+> **⚠️ DISCLAIMER:** This tool is intended for educational and academic purposes only.
+Users are responsible for ensuring compliance with all applicable laws, terms of service, and website policies when conducting web scraping activities.
+Please use responsibly and ethically.

 ## Features

 - 🤖 AI-powered content analysis using Ollama LLaMA 3.2